shihaocao/until-rockridge/content/index.md

 # Joining the team:
 ### If you are interested in acting...
-Please read aloud and record both the example male and female lines here.
+Please read aloud and record both the example male and female lines here as a video.
 Feel free to add whatever interpretations of the tone or deviations of the lines as you see fit!
 <div style="font-family: monospace; text-align: center">